translate/pootle/docs/features/checks.rst

 project.
 To find the results, click on the "Review" tab.
 Clicking on the name of a test will step you through the translations that fail the test.

-To understand the meaning of each test, Pootle displays the running tests on the top-right corner of the translation page with a link to the online documentation.
-You can also read the detailed descriptions of the :doc:`pofilter tests <toolkit:pofilter_tests>`.
+To understand the meaning of each test, Pootle displays the failing tests on the top-right corner of the translation page with a link to the online documentation.
+You can also read the detailed descriptions of the :ref:`pofilter tests <toolkit:test_description>`.

 .. _checks#overriding_quality_checks: